RasaHQ/rasa/docs/pipeline.rst

 | tensorflow_embedding | ``["intent_featurizer_count_vectors", "intent_classifier_tensorflow_embedding"]``                                                                                 |
 +----------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Creating your own pipelines is possible by directly passing the names of the components to rasa NLU in the ``pipeline`` configuration variable, e.g.
+Creating your own pipelines is possible by directly passing the names of the components to Rasa NLU in the ``pipeline`` configuration variable, e.g.

 .. code-block:: yaml